NWChen/frontend-guidelines/README.md

 ```

 > The ```figure``` tag is for self-contained images, e.g. those needing a caption/intended to not disrupt the flow of a document.
+> Note that **flow** refers to the order by which elements are rendered - on the same line, from top to bottom, etc.

 ### Brevity